What is lichen sclerosus?

 How is lichen sclerosus diagnosed?

-Often the diagnosis is made by a dermatologist or gynaecologist after a careful clinical examination.
+Often a dermatologist or gynaecologist makes the diagnosis after a careful clinical examination.
 A skin biopsy is frequently recommended to confirm the diagnosis, as there are characteristic histopathological findings in lichen sclerosus.
 One or more biopsies may be taken to rule out other possible explanations for the skin condition such as dermatitis, lichen planus, vulval intraepithelial neoplasia or vulval cancer.
 Sometimes these disorders may co-exist with lichen sclerosus.

 During follow-up, a specialist may decide to perform another biopsy to evaluate areas of concern or explain poor response to treatment.